aerovulpe/aerovulpe.github.io/_posts/2018-04-17-securing-your-web-application-with-spring-boot-and-kotlin.markdown

 date:   2018-4-17 10:35:57 -0500
 categories:
 ---
-# Securing your web application with Spring Boot and Kotlin.

 So you’re building the next Uber for Cats - the internet is going to love it.
 But before you get your millions of users, the venture capital, and your boatload of cash, you need to handle a few things - like user login and how users can be sure their data is safe.
 Only a user and third-party applications granted access by your users should be able to access their private data.
 You might think about it a bit and decide to write your own custom security framework - but should you?